johnperry-math/AoC2021/README.md

 Amazingly, once I wrote the code and got the reading of input debugged, both parts worked on the first try!
 Apparently the time I spent thinking about it was worth the delay.

+### Day 19: Beacon Scanner

+The submarine has spewed beacons and scanners all over the place, and in order to map the area you need to determine how the scanners are oriented to each other.

+1. Orient the scanners and report how many beacons there are.
+1. Report the largest distance between any two scanners.

+#### Tools
+* rotation matrices (optional)
+* Ada's `Vector` and `Hashed_Set` types.
+* a lot of patience

+#### Experience
+This was neither fun nor easy.
+The problem's wording misled me to mis-implement an optimization, so that I failed to match up some scanners in the example.
+I'm actually _quite relieved_ at that,
+because once the code worked on the example, it worked for the puzzle input.

+From what I read, quite a lot of other participants also found this puzzle unusually difficult, with some saying it was by far the hardest of 2021.
+I sure hope so!
+It took me about 12 hours, and if I hadn't used smoeone else's solution to print out corresponding points, it would have taken me much longer to realize that I was missing some rotations.